CJCombrink/SpellChecker-Plugin/README.md

       Currently only the Hunspell Spell Checker will be available, but perhaps in future more might be added.
     - Set the "*Dictionary*" and "*User Dictionary*" paths for the spell checker to use. <br>
       Dictionaries can be downloaded from http://archive.services.openoffice.org/pub/mirror/OpenOffice.org/contrib/dictionaries/ <br>
       The *User Dictionary* is a custom file used to store words added to the dictionary of the spell checker.
 If such a file does not exist, the plugin will create the file for this purpose.
+The plugin will attempt to create this file in the User Resource path.
+On Windows this is in %APPDATA%\QtProject\ and on Linux this is in ~/.config/QtProject/.
     - After setting the Spell Checker, restart Qt Creator.
   3. Set the Parser Options
     - For the different available parsers there will be tabs with the settings for the parser.